Chapter 1.36

 E. Negative, attack-oriented campaigns are a major factor in the growing cynicism, alienation and nonparticipation among American voters, striking at the heart of the American system of government.

 This chapter shall apply to all election campaigns including campaigns for mayor and city council, citizen initiatives, referenda, recalls and all other city ballot measures.
-Candidates for mayor and city council as well as political action committees may participate in and elect to adhere to the Voluntary Code of Fair Campaign Practices.
+Candidates for mayor, city council, and other elected city officials as well as political action committees may participate in and elect to adhere to the Voluntary Code of Fair Campaign Practices.

 For purposes of this chapter, “political action committee” shall mean any political committee organized for the purpose of raising and spending money to elect and defeat candidates, legislation, or ballot measures and initiatives.
 Political action committees shall include independent expenditure committees, primarily formed recipient committees, and general purpose recipient committees.
 Political action committees shall not include controlled committees.
 (Ord.
-20-04 § 1 (Att.
-1); Ord.
-20-02 § 1 (Att.
-1)).
+24-03 § 1).

-A candidate (or controlled committees of such candidate running for office or a committee formed for the purpose of a recall) qualifies as a participating candidate for an election campaign period if the following requirements are met:
+At the time an individual files his or her declaration of candidacy, nomination papers, or any other paper evidencing an intention to be a candidate for public office, the elections official shall give the individual a blank form of the Benicia Code of Fair Campaign Practices and a copy of this chapter.
+The elections official shall inform each candidate for public office that subscription to the code is voluntary.
+A candidate (or controlled committees of such candidate running for office or a committee formed for the purpose of a recall) qualifies as a participating candidate under this chapter for an election campaign period if the following requirements are met:

 A. The candidate voluntarily endorses, subscribes to, and solemnly pledges to conduct his or her campaign in accordance with the current version of the Benicia Code of Fair Campaign Practices.